AnjaneeyaB/Black-Scholes-Option-Pricer/README.md

 # Black-Scholes-Option-Pricer
 Web-based dashboard built with Dash and QuantLib to price European call and put options using the Black–Scholes–Merton model.
 It provides option valuation, adjustable parameters, and interactive heatmaps that visualize price sensitivity to volatility and spot price.
 Designed for quantitative finance learners and traders to explore option dynamics.

+#### Visit https://black-scholes-option-pricer-gkdd.onrender.com to check it out.

 ## 🚀 Features
 - Real-time computation of **Call** and **Put** option prices